ANIALLATOR114/SimplyTransport/README.md

 git clone https://github.com/ANIALLATOR114/SimplyTransport.git
 ```

-Second create a virtual environment inside the root directory of the project
+Create a virtual environment inside the root directory of the project

 ```
 python3 -m venv /venv
 ```

-Third install the dependencies to your virtual environment
+Install the dependencies to your virtual environment

 ```
 pip install -r requirements.txt
 ```

-Fourth create a copy of .env.example and populate it with your environment variables
+Create a copy of .env.example and populate it with your environment variables

 ```
 cp .env.example .env